-ANIMAL ENFORCEMENT OFFICER- Officers from the Sheriff's Department or the Sheriff's designee charged with the enforcement of the Animal Ordinance and the regulation of animals and animal owners within Henderson County.
+ANIMAL ENFORCEMENT OFFICER - Officers from the Sheriff's Department or the Sheriff's designee charged with the enforcement of the Animal Ordinance and the regulation of animals and animal owners within both incorporated and unincorporated sections of Henderson County.

 ANIMAL SERVICE CENTER - The County Animal Shelter, and any other designated facilities, operated and maintained by the County for the purpose of impounding animals under the authority of this chapter or the General Statutes for care, confinement, return to owner, adoption or euthanasia.